simoniz0r/Discord-Linux-Client-Issues/README.md

 # Common issues with the Discord client on Linux

+Discord will currently crash on start with linux distros that havr glibc with the clone3 instruction eg fedora 35.
+A workaround is to use `--no-sandbox`, disable hardware acceleration or use the flatpak

 ## List of Discord's dependencies on most popular distros

 ### Discord's dependencies on Debian based distros (includes Ubuntu based distros which also includes Mint):